 - South Carolina

 - Tennessee: 21 years or older

 Although kratom is considered to be legal in the above-mentioned states, a handful of cities within each state may have laws concerning kratom.
 Take a look at this list to see whether your city has any regulations against kratom.

 Changes on the Horizon

 Laws and regulations are constantly being discussed and revised throughout the country.
 Some states, such as Tennessee, had kratom banned fully until 2017.
 Here are some states where the rules may be changing very soon.

 You may have heard about new rules and regulations regarding kratom popping up in the Gem State.
 However, the law introduced in the summer of 2019 affects kratom’s regulation.
 This means that kratom in Idaho must meet certain standards and not be tampered with.

-In Illinois, there was a push to classify kratom as illegal within the entire state in 2018.
-The bill did not pass, but the cities of Alton and Jerseyville have maintained laws that consider kratom to be illegal.
+In 2018, the state of Illinois tried to classify kratom and make it illegal state-wide.
+While the bill died in the committee, both Alton and Jerseyville have deemed kratom illegal within their city limits.
 Whether there will be another proposal to make kratom illegal is uncertain, but as of now, kratom is legal throughout the rest of the state.